“Health Savings Accounts (HSAs) are IRAs on steroids.”

 – Paul Zane Pilzer, economist, author, entrepreneur, professor.

 This month, we continue to explore health and wealth.
 Last week, we examined FSAs (or Flexible Spending Accounts/Arrangements), a tax-slashing employee benefit that most employees neglect.
-But there exists an even more powerful tool to wage the war against both taxes and high healthcare costs: the Health Savings Account.
+But there exists an even more powerful tool to wage the war against both taxes and high healthcare costs: Health Savings Accounts (HSAs).

 If you could save hundreds, even thousands of dollars on taxes, while budgeting for health care costs, increasing health care choices, and limiting out of pocket medical expenses, would you?
 If so, an HSA, or Health Savings Account, may be for you.
 HSAs are an underutilized, yet beautifully designed financial instrument available to many Americans.
 What are they, and how do you tap the benefits of this alternative investment?